Nipo26/Automation-Testing-/README.md

 First, set up the test by importing the necessary dependencies and defining the test suite and test cases:

 Test case of value 46 and value 296 created and attached.

+For the iFrame:
+Use the Selenium WebDriver library in conjunction with the Mocha testing framework and the Chai assertion library.
+First, set up the test by importing the necessary dependencies and defining the test suite and test cases:

+Test case verifying that the page contains at least one iframe.